iMovR ZipLift+ Sit-Stand Converter Review

 One thing that we always look for in a desktop riser design is depth-of-field.
 That is, how much room will there be between your eyeballs and your monitor(s)—or in ergonomics parlance, the “design eye” of the unit.
-The ZipLift's design eye depth is one of the best, almost as good as its cousin, the Cadence, and better than most base-and-post units—meaning you can mount a good sized monitor or even dual monitors and not find yourself too close to the screen.
+The ZipLift+’s design eye depth is one of the best, almost as good as its cousin’s, the discontinued Cadence, and better than most base-and-post units—meaning you can mount a good sized monitor or even dual monitors and not find yourself too close to the screen.

 And be sure to see the top Z-Lift standing desk converters go head-to-head in our video review: